radioation/Devastar/circuits/README.md

+# LICENSE
+The circuits here licensed under "CERN Open Hardware LIcense Version 2 - Permissive".
+See "LICENSE-HARDWARE" in the main project folder.

 # Disclaimer
 I am *not* a practicing electrical engineer.
-The circuit diagrams here represent what I've tried on my video game consoles.
-THey seem to work for me, but I don't really know what I"m doing here.
+The circuit diagrams here are what I've tested on my video game consoles.
+The circuits work for me, but I'm not an expert at hardware design.
+It's possible that I'm doing something incorrectly and may damage a console.  **USE THIS PROJECT AT YOUR OWN RISK**

-THERE IS NO WARRANTY FOR THE CIRCUITS OR PROGRAMS HERE, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
-THE CIRCUITS AND CODE ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE CIRCUIT AND CODE IS WITH YOU.
-SHOULD THE CIRCUIT OR CODE PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.